learn-co-curriculum/phase-0-macos-env-ruby/README.md

-# Installing Ruby on macOS
+# Installing Ruby on MacOS

 ## Install the GMP and GnuPG Packages